thegooddocsproject/templates/base-template/base-doctype-guide-template.md

 {Template author tip:

-* This `doctype-guide-template` captures the structure and common elements that all xxx-guide-temlates should follow.
+* This `doctype-guide-template` captures the structure and common elements that all xxx-guide-templates should follow.
 * "Template author tips" should be removed from the final xxx-template-guide.
 * You will need to view the raw markdown to see the machine readable metadata.
 }